ahmadaurwahaj/qumulo-server/README.md

    This command installs all necessary packages based on the `package.json` and `package-lock.json` files.

+3. Add .env provided in email

-3. Start the application in development mode:
+4. Start the application in development mode:

    ```bash
    npm run dev